vbprojects/Colorization-Through-Latent-Cold-Diffusion/README.md

 Our results are in line with the theoretical understanding of both VQ-VAEs and Cold Diffusion Models.
 VQ-VAE assembles a codebook of discrete features relating to an image and outputs that discrete codebook in the latent embedding.
 In the process of training, the model most likely picked up on the very clear semantic differences of colorized and grayscale images and some part of the codebook represents that.
 Thus, a small amount of the latent code would need to change in order to change the reconstruction of the image from grayscale to color.
 These small changes may make only a fraction of the full latent space.
 Further work should be done to identify parts of the embedding corresponding to colorization.

-Additionally, while seemingly counterintuitive, linear projection from one embedding to another is still a linear degradation, and a Cold Diffusion Model should be able to invert the transformation.
+Additionally, linear projection from one embedding to another is a linear degradation, and a Cold Diffusion Model should be able to invert the transformation.
 Our choice of model is not standard but was easy to implement and fast to train.
 A U-Net architecture conditioned on timestep with sinusoidal embeddings would be closer to the State of the Art.

 Moving forward, we need better evaluation metrics for image reconstruction.
 For example, Flechet Inception Distance.
 Furthermore, the VQ-VAE should be updated to a VQ-VAE 2 and a U-Net Architecture should be used instead of a Residual Dense Network for the Latent Cold Diffusion Model.